bdolenc/ll-test/README.md

 touch ~/src/loopback/python/tests/__init__.py
 ```

+> Note: The \_\_init\_\_.py file is needed so that `test_loopback.py` file is recognized by unittest library as Python module.

 You will use Python built-in Unit test library to implement a unit test that will check if function works correctly and returns correct host address for a given prefix.
-Add the following code to the created file:
+Add the following code to the created file `test_loopback.py`:

 ```python
 import unittest